pmalhaire/making_a_comic/time_and_money.md

 ### Panel 5:

-`Sally` I divided what I got left in 12, I have one year to make my project.
+`Sally(serious)` I divided what I got left in 12, I have one year to make my project.
 `Lenny(curious)` Amazing plan what is it ?
 `Sally` I want to open a restaurant : « La bouche joyeuse ».
 The happy mouth in french.